Built From the Inside

 Strategic Program Management

 Operational transformation, leading SOC modernisation to cloud-native architectures.
 Governance alignment with NIST CSF, ISO 27001, CIS Controls, and GDPR.
-Enterprise risk assessment and third-party risk management programs that quantify and reduce organisational exposure.
+Enterprise risk assessment and third-party risk management programs that quantify and reduce organizational exposure.

 Security Operations Leadership